 What is Stormwater?

 Stormwater is the water that runs off impervious surfaces from rain, snow melt, and surface drainage.
 Impervious surfaces are hard surfaces where water is unable to soak, or infiltrate, into the ground.
 Impervious surfaces include paved streets, parking lots, roof tops, and other hard surfaces.
 Significantly compacted yards can act as an impervious surface too.
-This water drains overland collecting sediment, contaminants, litter, nutrients, and other pollutants.
-The stormwater then discharges into the creeks and ponds in Ankeny untreated.
+This water drains overland collecting sediment, litter, nutrients, and other pollutants.
+The stormwater then discharges into the creeks and basins in Ankeny untreated.

 Why Do We Manage Stormwater?